Tim Anderson Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.83 team ERA ranks fifth among all MLB pitching staffs.
+- The Padres have the fourth-ranked team ERA among all league pitching staffs (3.82).

-- Padres pitchers combine to give up the fourth-fewest home runs in baseball (171 total, 1.1 per game).
+- Padres pitchers combine to allow the third-fewest home runs in baseball (173 total, 1.1 per game).

-- The righty's most recent time out came on Sunday against the St. Louis Cardinals, when he went four scoreless innings while allowing two hits.
+- The righty last appeared on Sunday against the St. Louis Cardinals, when he went seven innings, allowing two earned runs while giving up six hits.

-- In 62 games this season, the 33-year-old has put up an ERA of 3.59, with 8.4 strikeouts per nine innings.
-Opponents are batting .245 against him.
+- In 23 games this season, the 32-year-old has a 3.39 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .229 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.